Home Privacy Policy Feedback Link to us Site Map

-Oracle/PLSQL: Round Function (with dates)
+Oracle / PLSQL: ROUND Function (with dates)

-In Oracle/PLSQL, the round function returns a date rounded to a specific unit of measure.
+The Oracle/PLSQL ROUND function returns a date rounded to a specific unit of measure.

-The syntax for the round function is:
+The syntax for the ROUND function in Oracle/PLSQL is:

-date is the date to round.
+The date to round.

 Unit Valid format parameters Rounding Rule